 I shared the whole experience because there was so much redundancy happening in those years immediately following the Global Financial Crisis, I thought my story might be helpful to others.
 If that’s of interest, then pinchmyself will tell you more.

 Since pinchmyself reflected not only what I learned from my creative break, but also what I brought back into the workforce, it felt like a natural place to start when it came time to develop and name my business.
+See our video.

 Pinch Yourself Communication is built on core beliefs that have been shaped by, and have helped shape my life and work

 Threats, challenges and issues are not all bad.
 How much of an opportunity they are comes down to how you think about them, how you plan and what you do.
 Your story is what you make of it.
 This is as true for businesses as it is for individuals.
+Effective communication can help you make the most of the good things and the best of the bad things.

 There is strength in vulnerability.
 It takes courage and leadership to show vulnerability, but people will respond to it.
 Tell your authentic story.
 If you’re a business, tell your people’s stories, tell your customers’ stories.
 “You’re the only person I know who has been made redundant, taken a year off work and despite not having a job, ended up looking more successful than before,” a friend told me in recent years.
 Of course she says that, she’s a good friend, and I love her for it.
 But there’s a universal truth here about the strength in revealing vulnerability, in sharing our authentic selves, particularly in a world where trust is reaching new lows and fake news abounds.
 Here’s something else that’s interesting.
 Telling those stories had a positive impact on me too.
 I felt more accomplished, more empowered and more content by the end of my time off.
 I remember thinking that if I could bottle the essence of that feeling, it would sell.
 Of course there’s a more practical way to share it, through working with my clients.